threebytesfull/matrix-pi/README.md

 or

-    # Superuser instal for Python 3
+    # Superuser install for Python 3
     sudo pip3 install the_matrix

 ## Connections